#1 High energy badminton

 It’s no buddy-buddy school club where cute girls play badminton against each other.
 These are angry people who use the sport to vent their frustrations and humiliate the people they hate.
 Matches are cutthroat and filled with smack talk that gets way too personal.
 Sportsmanship goes right out of the window and characters—especially main character Ayano Hanesaki—look like they are just about ready to rip their opponent’s throat out the moment the match is over.
 It’s uncomfortable to say the least, which is made even better (or worse) by the show utilizing visuals usually reserved for horror anime to achieve it.

 #3 Damn cool protagonists

 For all their flaws, Ayano and Nagisa make for two damn fine protagonists in every regard.

 Their rivalry has an interesting premise to it.
 They faced off in a match during middle school that left both girls depressed and wondering why they are even still doing badminton.
-Cut to high school and Ayano has dropped out of sports entirely, while Nagisa has become the badminton club’s tyrannical captain and is scaring off old and new members alike with her ruthless training regime.
+Cut to high school and Ayano has dropped out of sports entirely.
+Nagisa, meanwhile, has become the badminton club’s tyrannical captain and is scaring off old and new members alike with her ruthless training regime.
 Ayano is soon dragged into the club by the combined efforts of its coach and her best friend, reigniting an animosity between the two that escalates as the series continues.